 Sweet Retreat Orchard 2925 Frank Perry Rd., Hillsborough, NC | 919-973-5536

-Stay Connected to your favorite farms by downloading the Visit NC Farms Mobile app available for Android and Apple - more info at Visit NC Farms Today Learn more about Agritourism
+You can connect to your favorite Orange County farms and ag-related businesses all year through the Visit NC Farms mobile app – Learn more at Visit NC Farms Today

 (Top photo courtesy of Evan Moore Photography)